persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

       - Click on the left arrow: these variables are enabled again in the first table

+.. _dependenceinferenceresultwizard:

-    In the copulas list, there is the item **Inference result**.
+    The copulas list contains the **Inference result** item.
 If the current study has at least a :ref:`dependence inference result <dependenceInference>`, when clicking on this item, the following window appears:

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/dependenceInference_resultWizard.png
         :align: center

+    To get a copula from an dependence inference analysis:
-    The user can look for an analysis result with the **Inference analysis** combo box.
+      - look for an analysis result (**Inference analysis** combo box)
-    Then the user can choose a result of a group of variables with the **Group of variables** combo box.
+      - select a result of a group of variables (**Group of variables** combo box)
-    The user can choose one copula in the displayed list.
+      - select one coula in the displayed list.
 The right side of the window displays the current copula PDF, Kendall plot and parameters.
-    The copulas with which the inference analysis failed ('-' indicated in the **Bayesian Information Criterion** column) are
-    listed for convenience but it is not possible to validate the window when selecting one of them.
+        The copulas with which the inference analysis failed ('-' indicated in the **Bayesian Information Criterion** column) are listed for convenience but it is not possible to validate the window when selecting one of them.

     When clicking on the **Finish** button, the chosen copula is defined for the selected group of variables.